That's what our Exchange Students say

 Semester dates for students (German version only)

-The Orientation programme for the winter semester 17/18 can be found
+The Orientation programme for the summer semester 2018 can be found here

 End Summer Semester 2018

 The following three check lists will help you to organize your stay in Germany prior your arrival, during your arrival and your departure.

 The International Office of Biberach University assists you in finding a furnished room in the hall of residence or in a shared apartment.
 As all Internationals will have a Mentor, they are also willing to help.

 For a better orientation you find a campus map here.

 Please find additional information on financial funding:

 The programme's goal is to enable German and foreign Biberach University students to meet and exchange culture, language and experiences.The International Office matches pairs of one exchange and one German student of Biberach University.
 German students taking part in the programme help on a voluntary basis.What is a Mentor/Mentee?

 The German student is responsible for supporting the exchange student in the first weeks after his/her arrival in Biberach.
 Common tasks are for example the pick-up from the train station and help to get along in Biberach after arrival.